top of page

 Inside the Confederate Government

-When Southern leaders stormed out of Congress in 1860 and 1861, they weren’t just throwing a political tantrum.
+When Southern leaders stormed out of Congress in 1860, they weren’t just throwing a political tantrum.
 They believed the Union had drifted too far from their interests—and more importantly, from the protection of slavery.
 Within weeks, they began stitching together a brand-new country: the Confederate States of America.
-One, they believed, would restore the “true” vision of the founding fathers.
+One, they believed, that would restore the “true” vision of the founding fathers.
 What they actually created was a government pulled in two directions at once—part U.S. Constitution, part Articles of Confederation, and fully unprepared for the industrial war it was about to fight.

 Confederate-States-of-America-1.png